stavnstrup/nisp-wikimodel/README.md

 ### Community of Interest profiles

 A COI profiles such as e.g. the Federated Mission Networking (FMN) profile is implemented as a tree structure.
 A profile may therefore be composed of a number of subprofiles and each of those subprofiles may as well be composed of a number of profiles.
-In NISP with use three slightly different profile concepts to implement the tree.
-The three profile concepts are *Capability Profile*,  *Profile* and *Service Profile*.
+In NISP with use two slightly different profile concepts to implement the tree.
+The two profile concepts are *Profile* and *Service Profile*.

 We use these concepts in the following way:

-* The *Capability Profile* concept represent the root of the tree.
 * The *Service Profile* concept represents the leaves of the tree.
 * The *Profile* concept represents all the other nodes in the tree.

+The profile representing the root node have a special attribute **topleve** set to the value **yes** and is also called the **capability profile**.
 The implementation of a capability profile for FMN Spiral 2 can be found [here](https://nisp.nw3.dk/capabilityprofile/fmn2.html).
 You can see the whole tree, if you click on the "Topography" tab, or you can traverse down the tree clicking on the sub-profile links.

 The same concepts are also implemented in the Wiki, see **Fmn2** for an example of the FMN Spiral 2 implementation.

 Currently, we do not present FMN 2 in the NISP documents, but only links to the canonical specification.
 In NISP version 9, we did render a version of the [FMN Spiral 1.1 profile](https://archive.nisp.nw3.dk/nisp-9.0/volume3/apgs03.html).
+The visual presentation of all capability profile is automatically implementef for all capability profiles when you click on the "Table" tab.

+The *Profile* element is basically just a container element, and is only used to group standards.
+Each profile have a least one profile element which then consistutes the root of the profile tree.

+The essential element in a profile is the **service profile** element.
+This profile maps standards to nodes in the taxonomy.

+MORE TEXT HERE - INCOMPLETE DESCRIPTION.
+WE NEED TO DESCRIBE THAT A SERVICE PROFILE REPRESENT TWO DIFFERENT SEMANTIC CONCEPTS.

 # Naming conventions